A vanishing theorem for tautological classes of aspherical manifolds: Introduction

 Another input into our work is Burghelea's conjecture \cite{Burghelea}, the part of which relevant for us reads as follows.

 \begin{conjbc*} For a closed aspherical manifold $M$ and a central element $g \in \pi_1(M)$ the rational cohomological dimension with trivial coefficients of $\pi_1(M) / \langle g \rangle$ is finite. \end{conjbc*} This conjecture is not as well studied as the Farrell--Jones conjecture, but is still known to hold for a large class of groups.
+Finally, let $\DIFF_h(M) \leq \DIFF(M)$ denote the subgroup of those diffeomorphisms \emph{homotopic} to the identity; recall that a smooth fibre bundle with fibre $M$ has structure group $\DIFF_h(M)$ if and only if its fibre transport along any loop is homotopic to the identity.
 With these preliminaries out of the way we can state our main result.